-Digital ledger technologies like blockchain may be synonymous with crypto currencies like Bitcoin at the moment, but the search is on to find practical applications for the technology across the healthcare and financial industry, particularly in areas like data security and patient health records storage and access.
+Digital ledger technologies like blockchain may be synonymous with cryptocurrencies like Bitcoin at the moment.
+Still, the search is on to find practical applications for the technology across the healthcare and financial industry, particularly in areas like data security and patient health records storage and access.

-According to an industry study conducted by IBM, over half of the healthcare executives surveyed said they were working towards implementing a commercial blockchain application in the next few years.
+According to an industry study conducted by IBM, over half of the healthcare executives surveyed said they were implementing a commercial blockchain application in the next few years.

 Blockchain and the Healthcare Industry